husainaali/flow_and_glow/FLOW_AND_GLOW_PRESENTATION.md

 ---

-## **Slide 7: App Flow - User Roles**
+## **Slide 7: App Flow - Super Admin & Center Admin**

-### Title: "App Flow: Three User Journeys"
+### Title: "The Platform Foundation"

 ### Content:

-### **1. Super Admin Journey:**
-- **Approve center registration requests**
-- Review center credentials and documentation
-- Manage platform-wide settings
+**Super Admin Scenario:**
+- The app starts with the Super Admin setting up initial configurations and adding wellness categories to the home page
+- Super Admin reviews and approves center registration requests from wellness centers wanting to join the platform
+- They monitor all platform activities to ensure quality and compliance
-- Monitor center activities and user reports
+- Super Admin provides support to both center admins and customers when needed
-- Handle disputes and quality control
-- View analytics and platform statistics

-### **2. Center Admin Journey:**
-- **Register and create center profile**
-- Add wellness programs and packages
-- Set pricing and schedules
+- They maintain the overall health and integrity of the Flow and Glow ecosystem

+**Center Admin Scenario:**
-- Upload images and descriptions
+- Center Admin registers their wellness center and creates a detailed profile with images and descriptions
-- Manage bookings and subscriptions
-- View customer feedback
-- Update availability and class times

-### **3. Customer Journey:**
-- **Browse wellness centers and programs**
+- They add their wellness programs with pricing, schedules, and package options
-- Filter by category, location, and price
-- Compare packages from different centers
-- Book and subscribe to programs
-- Manage active subscriptions
+- Center Admin monitors customer subscriptions and manages transactions
-- View booking history
-- Rate and review centers
+- They track program performance and customer engagement
-- Receive notifications for upcoming sessions
+- Center Admin provides direct support to their subscribed customers

 ### Visual Suggestion:
-- Three-column layout with icons for each role
-- App screenshots showing key screens for each user type
+- Split screen showing Super Admin and Center Admin dashboards
-- Flow diagram showing interactions between roles
+- Flow diagram showing approval process
+- Icons representing key admin functions

 ---

-## **Slide 8: App Functionality Demonstration**
+## **Slide 8: App Functionality - Customer Journey**

-### Title: "Flow and Glow in Action"
+### Title: "The Customer Experience"

 ### Content:

-### **Key Features Demonstrated:**

-**For Customers:**
+**Customer Scenario:**
-- Discover wellness centers by category (Yoga, Meditation, Fitness, etc.)
+- Customer opens the app and browses wellness centers by categories like Yoga, Meditation, and Fitness
-- View detailed program information with images and descriptions
-- See pricing, duration, and schedule
+- They find a suitable program that matches their wellness goals and schedule preferences
-- One-tap booking and subscription
-- Personal dashboard with upcoming sessions
+- Customer subscribes to the program and completes the payment securely through the app
+- They can view all their subscribed programs in a personalized calendar view
-- Manage and track wellness journey
+- Customer receives notifications for upcoming sessions and can track their wellness journey progress

-**For Center Admins:**
-- Easy program creation with rich media
-- Real-time booking management
-- Customer communication tools
-- Analytics on program performance

-**For Super Admins:**
-- Approval workflow for new centers
-- Platform oversight and moderation
-- Quality assurance tools
+### Visual Suggestion:
+- Customer app screenshots showing browse, subscribe, and calendar views
+- User flow diagram from discovery to subscription
+- Mobile phone mockup with key customer screens

 ### **App Highlights:**
 - Clean, intuitive interface